qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ```
 *Note:* Use the `playbooks/adhoc/uninstall.yml` playbook liberally as it may take a few times to properly configure the cluster.

-Once the cluster has been deployed we must setup the Security Context for the cluster to allow us to run as any user.
-The OMAR services run as user 1000 and the ElasticSearch Opendistro cluster runs as user 1001.
-The easiest thing to do is:
+**Step XX.** Setup the Security Context for the cluster to allow things to run as any user:

 ```bash
 oc login -u system:admin
 oc edit scc privileged
 ```

-set the variables:

 ```yaml
 allowPrivilegeEscalation: true
 allowPrivilegedContainer: true